moderndragon/lilysongbook/README.md

 A collections of lilypond templates for singer/songwriter uses.
 This should *not* replace the templates in the lilypond documentation or the snippets given there; it aims to collect all the pieces I hack together & want to keep for future use in one place.

-I'll primarily focus on leadsheets for singer/
+I'll primarily focus on leadsheets of the rock/jazz type, since more classical forms like SATB choir arrangement are already given in the lilypond documentation.

 ## Features
 * heavy use of variables to
 ** make modular composition easier
 ** make code more structured
 ** reduce typing/copy-paste work